 What are the proposed changes?

-The draft international standard (DIS) is subject to further potential changes, but high-level updates include:
+The final draft international standard (FDIS) is subject to further minor changes, but high-level updates include:

 - Quality culture and ethical behaviour: Clauses 5.1.1 and 7.3 place greater emphasis on fostering shared values, ethical behaviour, and leadership accountability to embed quality into organizational culture.